Pinterest raises $150 mln, valuing photo-sharing app at $12.3 bln

-June 6 Photo-sharing application company Pinterest has raised $150 million from existing investors in its latest round of funding, which values the company at $12.3 billion, a company spokeswoman said on Tuesday.
+June 6 (Reuters) - Photo-sharing application company Pinterest has raised $150 million from existing investors in its latest round of funding, which values the company at $12.3 billion, a company spokeswoman said on Tuesday.

 The latest funding round has slightly increased the company's valuation from $11 billion when Pinterest raised $367 million in March 2015.